abdnh/anki-zim-reader/README.md

 Currently supported dictionaries are the Greek and the Spanish Wiktionary files.[^1] Pull requests to add support for more dictionaries and improve existing ones are very much appreciated.
 The HTML content of the entries stored in the ZIM file needs to be parsed for that.
 See [greek.py](./src/dictionaries/greek.py) for an example of how it's done for Greek.
+If you want to see support for your language, you can open a feature request in the [issue tracker](https://github.com/abdnh/anki-zim-reader/issues).

 ## Usage